renanthera/simc-wiki/ExpansionOptions.md

   * **bfa.initial_archive_of_the_titans_stacks** (scope: global; default: 0) The number of stacks of the azerite trait Archive of the Titans to apply at the start of combat.
 This trait normally applies its first stack 5s into combat and increase by one stack every 5s thereafter.
 The stacks are reset when entering combat with a raid boss, but in non-raid encounters, such as Mythic+ dungeons, you can typically enter combat with certain number of stacks already present.
   * **bfa.seductive_power_pickup_chance** (scope: global; default: 1.0) Chance of picking up the visage spawned by Seductive Power azerite trait.
   * **bfa.initial_seductive_power_stacks** (scope: global; default: 0) How many stacks of Seductive Power buff to apply when the combat starts.
+  * **bfa.randomize_oscillation** (scope: global; default: 1) Randomize Oscillation state of Variable Intensity Gigavolt Oscillating Reactor at the beginning of combat.

 ## Legion